HTML DOM Jquery

 background-repeat: no-repeat;

-- table cel has no margin property.
+* table cel has no margin property.
 Use border-spacing from table to specify the entire table.

-- use rowspan to span cell across rows.
+* use rowspan to span cell across rows.
 The spanned row therefore doesn't need to have the td cells.

-- DON'T use table to layout stuff!
+* DON'T use table to layout stuff!
 Think about my gift page, do I need to use table to layout?
-I think it's fine for table as they are tabular data. (p607) - table in html tells your data is in the relationships of tabular data items.
-In general, table is not used for presentation.
+I think it's fine for table as they are tabular data. (p607)

-- table in css gives you a way to display block-level elements.
+* table in css gives you a way to display block-level elements.
 If you just want to use a table-like presentation, then use css table.

-- table cannot be loaded faster, the whole thing has to be loaded for browser to determine layout.
+* table cannot be loaded faster, the whole thing has to be loaded for browser to determine layout.
 It cannot be easily cached either.

-- You can also use - dlto display key/value pair, like table
+* You can also use `dl` to display key/value pair, like table

 table html: